A self-guided walking tour of murals and street art in Kyiv (Kiev), an open-air art gallery.

 Address: 24a Olesia Honchara Street

 If you turn right at the top of Yaroslaviv Val Street and walk for about five minutes, you’ll be back at the start point, Golden Gate.
-However, I recommend a little detour down Ivana Franka Street where two of my favourite pieces can be found…
+However, I recommend a little detour down Ivana Franka Street where two of my favourite pieces of street art in Kyiv can be found…

 Blue Tit on a Lightbulb (Freedom) by Alex Maksiov (May 2016)